Below are some user hints. For resource documentation click here.

 Video tutorial sessions 12, 13 and 10 demonstrate some SNP retrievals.

 Navigation: Retrievals are specified using a step-by-step web interface.
 For best results proceed forward through the steps to the end where a result is produced.
 At this point you can click on "Refine your query" if necessary to go around again and make adjustments, or to begin a new query.
 Try to avoid using your browser's Reload or Back buttons.
+These policies are in place to curtail automated request activity.

 Genomic region: Enter gene or marker symbols, GRCm38 chr locations, or rs numbers.
 Use spaces or returns to separate items.
 Upper/lower case doesn't matter.